andreeaandteodora/Data-Analytics---Personal-projects-/README.md

 # Data-Analytics---Personal-projects-
 Including analytics-related projects written in LaTeX.
-All resources are specified in the biography of each report, as well as the used tools.
+Resource and tool details are provided in the biography of each report.